pstehlik/gelf4j/README.md

 ## Copyright and License

-gelf4net created by Juan J. Chiw - Copyright 2011
+gelf4net created by Juan J. Chiw

 based on:
 gelf4j created by Philip Stehlik - Copyright 2011